The Splice Beta Fund. Supported by the Facebook Journalism Project

 4. A final get-together event in November

-A date and location for this will be announced later.
+A date for this will be announced later.

 Do I have to pay anything?

 No. If you get in to the program, we'll giving you the grant funds, and cover your travel and accommodation costs to attend the workshops and get-together.

 All we ask is that you spend the time it needs to ideate, build, test, and iterate your prototype.
 The whole point is to be able to build a real media product that will create value for your audience and revenue for you.

 We're Alan Soon and Rishad Patel, and we're the co-founders of Splice, a little media startup based in Singapore that works around the world.

 Our mission is to drive radical change by supporting bold, forward-looking media startups in Asia.
 So we report on, teach, transform, and fund newsrooms in Asia.

 The Splice Beta Fund is our way of helping you build media products that are useful and relevant to real audiences.
 Together with the Facebook Journalism Project, we want to help you build something that is valuable enough to pay for.

 We're in a golden age of media.
 Everything you need to create, discover, distribute, and amplify content is now possible on your phone.
 For entrepreneurs, this opens the door to creating new media products of utility and relevance that weren't possible even five years ago.